 Use alt tags (alternative text) or image tags to describe an image’s appearance and function on a page.
 This is an important piece of web accessibility because alt text is used by screen readers to convey the context of images on a webpage.
 Try to be descriptive about your image rather than trying to use your target term on every image.

 Alt text gives context about your images and helps in indexing them efficiently.
 You can read more about alt text and image optimization in this article.

 Hyperlinks referencing credible sources of information can boost your SEO performance.
 Don’t be hesitant to link out to other sources, even if it’s your competitor.
 Internal linking within your site will help you create authoritative content.
 You can read more about linking strategy in this guide by Ahref.

 Most users browse the web using their mobile, so Google considers this an important SEO factor.
 Most modern themes are device responsive, but this should be on your theme selection checklist.
 Google has a tool to check the mobile-friendliness of your site.

 User experience optimization

 Google pays a lot of attention to see if the user is satisfied with the information provided on your page.
 While Google might not calculate the time spent on your webpage, the speed with which the user goes back to the SERPs (search engine results page) well shows your content quality.
 If Google notices many users bouncing from your page to the next (pogo-sticking), your content won’t rank — even if it’s keyword-rich — because it doesn’t satisfy the user intent.

 The easiest way to identify search intent is to see what is already ranking in the SERPS.
 If your content matches what is already ranking, it shows content relevance from a search engine perspective.
 If all the top results are informational pages, it won’t be easy to rank a product page because it doesn’t have content relevance.
-Tools like Frase will help you identify user intent and create high-quality content matching the goal.
+AI tools for SEO like Frase or Outranking will help you identify user intent and create high-quality content matching the goal.